Create Shortcut for a Google Drive File at Multiple Folders

 - Select the folder where you wish to create the reference of the selected files and folders, then click OK.

 - Done!!
 You’ve neither copied nor moved files to that folder; you’ve just created a link to the file.

 To verify this method, right-click on the file and select Get Link.
-Now go to copied location and get the link of that file too.
+Now go to the copied location and get the link of that file too.
 Both the links will be same, indicating the file is same but just present at different locations.

 This feature is also useful when you have to create a copy of a folder but want to preserve space.
 Instead of duplicating it, you can create a reference copy with Shift+Z anytime.

 Just right-click on the file/folder and select ‘View Details’ option.
 From the right sidebar details panel, chose Details tab and you can see the list of folders where the particular document is assigned.
 Click on the cross to remove from these reference folders.Alternatively, it looks like Drive is using symbolic links of Unix to implement this feature.
 If you drag the shortcut file to the original folder, it should remove the link automatically.
 To view which one is the original, just right click on the file and select “View Details” option.
 It should show you the location of the original file.